Sven Andrighetto: Avangard Omsk

 As a free agent with minimal multi-term offers from the NHL, Andrighetto opted to leave North America in agreeing to a long-rumoured two-year contract with Russian club, Avangard Omsk of the Kontinental Hockey League (KHL), on 9 July 2019.
 In his debut season in the KHL, Andrighetto began the 2019–20 season in a top-six role.
 Unable to increase his offensive influence from the NHL, Andrighetto contributed 13 goals and 27 points in 56 regular season games.
 He added two assists in Avangard's upset first-round defeat to Salavat Yulaev Ufa in six games.

 Exactly one year after he signed with Avangard, Andrighetto opted to end his tenure with the club by mutually terminating the remaining year of his contract on 9 July 2020.

 ZSC Lions

 On 15 July 2020, Andrighetto officially returned to Switzerland and agreed to a five-year contract worth CHF 4 million with the ZSC Lions of the National League (NL).

+International play

+He represented Switzerland at the 2024 IIHF World Championship and won a silver medal.